Pumpkin Seed Brittle

 Ingredients

-• Salt: Balances the sweetness and brings out the flavors.
+• Salt – Balances the sweetness and brings out the toasted flavor of the pumpkin seeds.

-Overhead view of a full baking sheet of pumpkin seed brittle, surrounded by mini pumpkins, dried flowers, and a checkered cloth.
+Overhead view of pumpkin seed brittle on a baking sheet surrounded by mini pumpkins, dried flowers, and an orange checkered cloth

 Recipe Tips